Typesafe Function Overloading in TypeScript

 }

 JavaScript does not have function overloads in the sense that Java does, and by extension TypeScript also lacks function overloads in the conventional sense.
-At runtime there is no default enforcement that functions that take n number of arugments must take n number of arugments.
-However, it is quite common in JavaScript APIs to have functions that can take a wild variety of types and arity of arguments.
+At runtime there is no enforcement that functions that take n number of arguments must take n number of arguments - a fact some people unfamiliar with JavaScript often find surprising.
+It is quite common in JavaScript APIs to have functions that can take a wide variety of types and arity of arguments despite the absence of overloads.
 So what TypeScript allows for is overloading function signatures, but with a single implementation body:

 function addToken(token: TokenType): void;